Rev N Rise

 The Interior — MB.OS and the Screen Wall

-Physical controls have not disappeared entirely — a multifunction steering wheel handles volume, phone and drive mode selection, and the gear selector remains a physical unit.
+Physical controls have not disappeared entirely — a multifunction steering wheel handles volume, phone and drive mode selection.
 Mercedes has found the right balance between screen-forward design and usable tactile controls.
-The cabin quality itself is a step up from the previous CLA — better materials, tighter panel gaps and a more premium overall feel that fully justifies the starting price.
+The cabin quality is a clear step up from the outgoing CLA — better materials, tighter panel gaps and a more premium feel that justifies the starting price.

 Pros and Cons